Middle School Transition FAQs

 - Performing music includes band, orchestra, choir

-World Language - Spanish and French will be offered.
+World Language - Spanish and French (7th and 8th grade option)

 6th Grade Example Scenarios